 It is the mission of the Association for Finnish Work to influence buying decisions in order to preserve jobs and create new ones.
 Studies show that the buying decisions made by consumers and those responsible for company purchases and public acquisitions are already significantly influenced by responsibility.
 Its significance will only increase in the future.

-During 2020, we will be organising training for our members on the theme of responsibility and we will be highlighting the responsibility of Finnish work in many different ways.
+We will be organising training for our members on the theme of responsibility and we will be highlighting the responsibility of Finnish work in many different ways.

 We encourage the renewal of Finnish work among companies to better comply with the requirements set for responsible work.
 This is why we have defined the following principles for responsible work to which our member organisations will commit.